About Scenes

 Statistics:

-- Total Displayed — The total number of times at least the first screen of the scene was displayed on user devices.
+- Scene Displayed — The total number of times at least the first screen of the scene was displayed.

-- Total Completed — The total number of times all screens in a scene were viewed.
-This count is only displayed for scenes with more than one screen.
+- Scene Completed — The total number of times all screens in a scene were displayed and the rate of completion.
+This only appears for scenes with more than one screen.

-- Total Dismissed — The total number of times the scene was dismissed before the last screen was viewed.
+- Scene Dismissed — The total number of times the scene was dismissed before the last screen was displayed.

-Note Ideally, Total Displayed = Total Completed + Total Dismissed, however there may be discrepancies due to:
+Note Ideally, Scene Displayed = Scene Completed + Scene Dismissed, however there may be discrepancies due to:

 - Users currently viewing a scene — Users triggered the scene but have not yet dismissed or completed it.